sethforprivacy/sethforprivacy.com/content/posts/dispelling-monero-fud.md

 ***Response***

-Monero's approach to mining is almost entirely unique in the cryptocurrency world, as it's community has maintained a core ethos of ASIC-resistance from the inception of the project.
+Monero's approach to mining is almost entirely unique in the cryptocurrency world, as its community has maintained a core ethos of ASIC-resistance from the inception of the project.

 Monero aims for ASIC-resistance for three core reasons: